 -1 cup banana peppers, chopped

--2 pkg. fresh sliced mushrooms
+-2 pkg. fresh sliced mushrooms (optional)

 -4 cloves minced garlic

--16 cups tomatoes, peeled and chopped
+-16 cups tomatoes, peeled and chopped (see instructions for peeling above under stewed tomato recipe)

 -3(12oz) cans tomato paste